btwlabs/drupal7/sites/all/modules/contrib/le_gate/README.txt

 only when an appropriate age is selected (>15yo for COPPA).
 But then we decided to make it more generic.

 When a user tries to access a restricted page they are redirected to a configurable and themable page (the "le-gate" page) that presents one of two ways to gain access.
-When access is gained a cookie is set using the cookie_monster module (https://www.drupal.org/project/cookie_monster).
+When access is gained a javascript cookie is set.

 The two 'access mechanisms' are: